History of the Indianapolis Colts: 2010

 Following the Colts’ Super Bowl loss, the organization continued to rebuild and bring in quality players to counter the many veterans on the team.
 The 2010 season began with a stunning upset defeat in Houston, where the Texans beat them 34–24 and poor offensive line performance caused Peyton Manning to take several hits.
-The next week, the Colts hosted the Giants in the second "Manning Bowl", and as in 2006, Peyton easily overpowered his brother's team to win 38–14.
+The next week, the Colts hosted the New York Giants in the second "Manning Bowl", and as in 2006, Peyton easily overpowered his brother's team to win 38–14.
 However, the remainder of the season was filled with injuries and inconsistent play, with the Colts having, at one point, a 6–6 record, ending their streak of seven consecutive seasons with 12 or more victories.
 Nonetheless, the team was able to win its final four games, including a week 17 match–up with the Titans, to clinch their second straight AFC South title and 14th division title overall.
 They also clinched their ninth consecutive postseason appearance, tying the all-time record for consecutive postseason appearances by a team with the Dallas Cowboys, who made the playoffs every season between 1975 and 1983.
-Indianapolis entered the playoffs as the number three seed and faced the New York Jets again, this time in the Wild Card round.
+Indianapolis entered the playoffs as the number three seed and faced the New York Jets again, this time in the wild-card round.
 A back and forth game ended with controversial play calling from head coach Jim Caldwell and a last-second field goal by the Jets again ended the Colts’ season short of a Super Bowl.
 Following the game, Peyton Manning became the focus of controversy because of his advancing age, 35 at the time, and surgery for a herniated neck disc.